 Despite mineral exploration work on certain of our mineral properties, we have not established that any of them contain any mineral reserve, nor can there be any assurance that we will be able to do so.
-The probability of an individual prospect ever having a mineral reserve that meets the requirements of the Securities and Exchange Commission is extremely remote; in all probability our mineral reserve do any funds that we spend on exploration will probably be lost.
-Even if we do eventually discover a mineral reserve on one or more of our properties, which are explored, are ultimately developed into producing mines.
+The probability of an individual prospect ever having a mineral reserve that meets the requirements of the Securities and Exchange Commission is extremely remote; in all probability our mineral resource property does not contain any mineral reserve and any funds that we spend on exploration will probably be lost.
+Even if we do eventually discover a mineral reserve on one or more of our properties, there can be no assurance that they can be developed into producing mines and extract those resources.
+Both mineral exploration and development involve a high degree of risk and few properties, which are explored, are ultimately developed into producing mines.